smithblack-0/WorkflowForge/docs/Overview.md

 extension.
 It has, overall, three different conceptual levels of components.

-1) Universal Declarative Prompting Language (UDPL) and Straightforward Flow Control System (SFCS) make up a set of modern specification languages that amplify developer effort, much like C was when all your previous options were BASIC or Assembly.
-An explicit goal is that a one-year ML intern could follow what is going on with no language training at all.
-As far as users should be concerned, this is all that matters unless they need to debug the language itself, in which case they should see below.
+1) Universal Declarative Prompting Language (UDPL) and Straightforward Flow Control System (SFCS) make up a set of modern specification languages that amplify developer effort, much like C++ was when all your previous options were BASIC or Assembly.
+An explicit goal is that a one-year ML intern could follow what is going on with no language training at all then get up to speed in a week. *As far as users should be concerned, this is all that matters unless they need to debug the language itself, in which case they should see below.*
 2) Zone Control Protocol (ZCP), and the associated parsing backend systems, are a specialized IR designed to expose individual Prompt/Generate blocks and token-driven flow control declaration.
 It is in essence a prompting bytecode specification consisting of a graph of instructions.
-The combination of UDPL parsing and then SFCS programming should compile to this language.
+The combination of UDPL parsing and then SFCS programming compiles to this language.
-3) The Prompt Feeding Automata is a Token Triggered Finite Autonoma backend that ZCP bytecode can then be parsed into.
-It is, in effect, a very primitive computer with a program counter implemented entirely using tensors on the GPU itself.
-As such, it can support batched flow control involving only self-play tasks on the GPU.
-Before you scoff, yes, it is prototyped; it does work.
-Everything is generated in one smooth run.
-Users should almost never have to deal with this, and it is so simple it is easy to formally verify.
+3) The Main Orchestration Autonoma is a Token Triggered Finite Autonoma backend that ZCP bytecode can then be parsed into.
+It is, in effect, a very primitive purpose-built computer with a program counter implemented entirely using tensors on the GPU itself.
+As such, it can support batched flow control involving on the GPU without ever breaking to python.
+Users should almost never have to deal with this.

-Learning from previous generations of mistakes, these are deliberately interchangable; you can write your own prompting parser if it compiles down to ZCP, or your own TTFA if you need more capabilities.
-Additionally, while support is only planned for Torch at first, you may easily write your own backend systems in other frameworks; any framework with numpy indexing behavior should be compatible.
-The system operates on a  in which one workflow can take the same batch through multiple branching flow control decisions.
-Multiple Workflow, Multiple Streams is possibl in theory, but much more complicated to test, and so is currently not planned.
+Learning from previous generations of compiler and language mistakes, these are deliberately interchangable; you can write your own prompting parser if it compiles down to ZCP, or your own TTFA if you need more capabilities.
+Additionally, while support is only planned for Torch at first, it is possible to develop backends for other languages as well.

 ### Why does UDPL and SFCS exist

 UDPL and SFCS are together two domain specific languages intended to make the process of defining prompt workflows much more straightforward.
-It is a set of innovations that, together, make up a compiler for prompting that is far more capable than anything openly available at the moment.
+It is a set of innovations that, together, make up a language that turns prompting programming into something more akin to configuration.

 Prompt engineering with most current prompt libraries is somewhat like being forced to choose between BASIC or